Philippines–European Union relations: Bilateral relations

 The European Union and the Philippines are coming up with a more comprehensive bilateral agreement that will further strengthen the dialogue, cooperation and action in their partnership, specifically the issue of migration.
 There are more than 900,000 Filipinos in Europe.
 The Philippines exports to the European Union include: coconut oil, electronic micro assemblies, electrical and electronic machinery, equipment, semiconductor devices, storage units, static converters, other brakes and servo-brakes and parts, and digital monolithic integrated circuits.

-EU–Filipino ties have soured since the Philippine Drug War led by President Rodrigo Duterte.
+EU–Filipino ties soured during the Philippine drug war under President Rodrigo Duterte.
 In September 2016, in response to growing casualties and extrajudicial killings, the European Parliament expressed concern over the, "extraordinarily high numbers killed during police operations ... in the context of an intensified anti-crime and anti-drug campaign".
 In a resolution passed by the EU, it called for the government to investigate abuse, "in full compliance with national and international obligations and respect for human rights" and stated that, "President Duterte repeatedly urged law enforcement agencies and the public to kill suspected drug traffickers who did not surrender, as well as drug users".
 They also claimed that "President Duterte publicly stated he would not pursue law enforcement officers and citizens who killed drug dealers who resisted arrest".

 In response, President Duterte lambasted at the EU politicians, singling out those from Britain and France, calling them "hypocrites" and accusing them of being responsible for the deaths of thousands caused by their ancestors during the colonial period.
 Raising his middle finger, Duterte stated that he told EU politicians, "Fuck you.
 You are only doing it to atone for your own sins" and "They do not want a safe Philippines.
 They want it to be ruled by criminals.
 Oh, well, I'm sorry.
 That is your idiotic view".
 Duterte also claimed, in response to growing international criticism, the "EU now has the gall to condemn me.
 I repeat it, 'fuck you.
 On January 24, 2018, P380 million (6.1 million euros) in aid spearheaded by the administration of former president Noynoy Aquino through a deal was officially rejected and blocked by President Rodrigo Duterte due to the belief that the Philippines does not need aid from any country.
 On the same month, Duterte welcomed aid from China, in exchange, allowed Chinese research vessels to enter the Philippine Rise.
 Duterte's move to block the European aid was rejected by 70% of Filipinos according to a poll.